-My aim is to move people – move them to tears, to ask questions, to participate, to tell their own stories, to take action.
+I want to engage and move people – moving them to tears, to ask questions, to participate, to tell their own stories, to mobilise.

 Curiosity in people, their faces and their stories form the heart of my artistic practice.
-I use the process of clay portrait sculpting as a catalyst.
-My aim is to move people – move them to tears, to ask questions, to participate, to tell their own stories, to take action.
+I’m passionate about telling stories of struggles for social justice and redressing the lack of representation of women, including working class and disabled women, in sculpture.
+I want to celebrate those effaced from history.
+I want to engage and move people – moving them to tears, to ask questions, to participate, to tell their own stories, to mobilise.

 Where did you train?
 I have been trained by some of the top portrait sculptors in the country including at the University of Sussex, Heatherley’s School of Fine Art, Kingston University, masterclasses run by the Society of Portrait Sculptors as well as the Florence Academy of Art (Florence, Italy).

 Where do you exhibit?
-Since 2007 my work has been shown widely, in over 60 galleries, exhibitions and sculpture trails across England and Wales – from London, to Cardiff, to Blackpool, to Brighton.
+Since 2007 my work has been shown widely, in over 70 galleries, exhibitions and sculpture trails across England and Wales – from London, to Cardiff, from Blackpool, to Brighton.

 What professional bodies are you a member of?
-I am a member and former Council member of the Society of Women Artists (SWA), newly elected to the Royal Society of Sculptors (RSS) and a Fellow of the Royal Society of Arts (RSA).
+I am an elected member of the Royal Society of Sculptors (RSS) , member and former Council member of the Society of Women Artists (SWA), and a Fellow of the Royal Society of Arts (RSA).
 I am also the sculptural advisor to the Hove Plinth project from its inception (an initiative of the Hove Civic Society).

 What awards have you received?
-I have received prestigious awards, including the Falle Fine Art Bronze Sculpture Award, the President and Vice President Award of the SWA, and the Society of Portrait Sculptors’ Masterclass Prize in 2010 and 2012.
+We were delighted that the Emmeline Pankhurst Statue Project was given a Special Commendation Award in the Manchester Cultural Awards (2019) and SIr Nigel Gresley statue and the Cracker Packers were nominated for the Public Sculpture Awards of the PMSA.
+I have also received prestigious awards, including the Falle Fine Art Bronze Sculpture Award, the President and Vice President Award of the SWA, and the Society of Portrait Sculptors’ Masterclass Prize in 2010 and 2012.

 Where do you work?
 I live in Brighton but my rather Gothic studio is in West Sussex.